Federal agency allows formal Biden presidential transition to begin

 "When you are in public life, people remember the last thing you do," Alexander said.

-Republican Sen. Rob Portman of Ohio on Monday called for the head of the General Services Administration to release money and staffing needed for the transition.
+Republican Sen. Rob Portman of Ohio on Monday called for Murphy to release money and staffing needed for the transition.
 Portman, a senior member of the Senate Homeland Security and Governmental Affairs Committee, also said Biden should receive high-level briefings on national security and the coronavirus vaccine distribution plan.

 Alexander and Portman, who have both aligned themselves with Trump, joined a growing number of Republican officials who in recent days have urged Trump to begin the transition immediately.
 Sen. Shelley Moore Capito, R-W.Va., also urged a smooth transition, saying in a statement Monday that "at some point, the 2020 election must end."

-Meanwhile, more than 160 business leaders asked GSA chief Emily Murphy to immediately acknowledge Biden as president-elect and begin the transition to a new administration.
-"Withholding resources and vital information from an incoming administration puts the public and economic health and security of America at risk,'' the business letters said in an open letter to Murphy.
+Meanwhile, more than 160 business leaders asked Murphy to immediately acknowledge Biden as president-elect and begin the transition to a new administration.
+"Withholding resources and vital information from an incoming administration puts the public and economic health and security of America at risk, the business letters said in an open letter to Murphy.

 Separately, more than 100 Republican former national security officials - including former Homeland Security Director Tom Ridge, former CIA Director Michael Hayden and former Director of National Intelligence John Negroponte - said in a statement that Trump's refusal to concede and allow for an orderly transition "constitutes a serious threat" to America's democratic process.
 The officials signing the letter worked under four Republican presidents, including Trump.